maxpat78/CryptoPad/README.md

 _libeay.c, _libnss.c, _libgcrypt.c and _libbotan.c provide C versions (wrappers) of AES-256 CTR Little-Endian encryption performed by AE-1.

-PLEASE NOTE: NSS3 and LibGCrypt code is actually unmaintained and could not work (`.argtypes` should be set at least for external C functions including 64 bit pointers or `size_t`).

 [1] See http://www.winzip.com/aes_info.htm